Declarative Probabilistic Logic Programming in Discrete-Continuous Domains: Probabilistic Inference Tasks

 \section{Probabilistic Inference Tasks}

-In Section~\ref{sec:log_cons_bool_comp} we defined the probability distribution induced by a \dfplpsty program by extending the basic distribution to logical consequences (expressed as logical rules).
+In Section~\ref{sec:log_cons_bool_comp} we defined the probability distribution induced by a \dfplpsty program by extending the basic measure to logical consequences (expressed as logical rules).
 The joint distribution is then simply the joint distribution over all (ground) logical consequences.
-We obtain marginal probability distributions by marginalizing out specific logical consequences.\footnote{This is possible as the compatibility condition is satisfied by construction in the distribution semantics.
-See also the proof of Proposition~\ref{prop:pf} in Section~\ref{app:proof:pf}.} This means that marginal and joint probabilities of atoms in \dfplpsty programs are well-defined.
+We obtain marginal probability distributions by marginalizing out specific logical consequences.
+This means that marginal and joint probabilities of atoms in \dfplpsty programs are well-defined.
 Defining the semantics of probabilistic logic programs using an extension of Sato's distribution semantics gives us the semantics of probabilistic queries: the probability of an atom of interest is given by the probability induced by the joint probability of the program and marginalizing out all atoms one is not interested in.

 The situation is more involved with regard to conditional probability queries.
-In contrast to unconditional queries, not all conditional queries are well-defined under the distribution semantics.
+In contrast to unconditional queries, not all conditional queries are well-defined under the measure semantics (as well ass the distribution semantics).
 We will now give the formal definition of the PROB task, which lets us compute the (conditional) marginal probability of probabilistic events and which has so far not yet been defined in the PLP literature for hybrid domains under a declarative semantics (\eg \citep{azzolini2021semantics}).

 After defining the task of computing conditional marginal probabilities, we will study how to compute these probabilities in the hybrid domain.
 Before defining the PROB task, we will first need to formally introduce the notion of a conditional probability with respect to a \dcproblogsty program.